-The following five criteria will be used to determine your participation grade.
+The following four criteria will be used to determine your participation grade.

 - X: the frequency with which you attend class. - $-X = \frac{A}{T}$, where A is the number of classes you attend and T is the total number of classes for the semester. - Y: how well you participate during class. - Y ranges from 0 to 1.
 If you speak at least once during each class, Y = 1.
 If you speak less than once per class, it could still be the case that Y = 1, depending how difficult it is for you to speak in class (shy people shouldn't be punished just for being shy), how on-point your contributions are, and so on. - Things that lower your Y score include-but are not limited to-being on your phone, sleeping, using your computer for anything other than notes and course readings, and skipping class. - Z: how well you coordinate with me. - Z ranges from 0 to 1.
 A lower Z score means that you did not communicate with me well, whenever communicate was needed.
-For instance, suppose that you set up a meeting with me, but ultimately do not show up.
-If you do not let me know beforehand why you failed to show, and afterwards you also do not explain why you failed to show, then your Z score will be lowered.
-A higher Z score means that when coordination was needed, you did a good job of it. - M: whether or not you meet the mandatory requirement of attending office hours at least once during the semester. - If you attended office hours at least once, M = 1.
-Otherwise, M = 0. - N: whether or not you conduct yourself appropriately during philosophical conversations. - N ranges from 0 to 1.
-A score of N=0 means that you were mean, nasty, rude, domineering, and so on.
-A score of N=1 means that you were a reasonable human being.
+For instance, suppose that you set up a meeting with me, but fail to show.
+If you do not let me know why beforehand, and afterwards you also do not explain yourself, then your Z score will be lowered.
+A higher Z score means that when coordination was needed, you did a good job of it. - $N {:}\xspace$ whether or not you conduct yourself appropriately during philosophical conversations. - N ranges from 0 to 1.
+A score of N = 0 means that you were mean, nasty, rude, domineering, and so on.
+A score of N = 1 means that you were a reasonable human being.